Kazakh invasion of Transoxiana

-The Kazakh invasion of Northern Bukhara, also known as the Kazakh invasion of Mā Warāʾ an-Nahr, was a military campaign of the Kazakh Khanate led by Tawakkul Khan against the Khanate of Bukhara in 1598 and 1599.
+The Kazakh invasion of Northern Bukhara, also known as the Kazakh invasion of Mā Warāʾ an-Nahr, was a military campaign of the Kazakh Khanate led by Tawakkul Khan against the Khanate of Bukhara, in 1598 and 1599.

 Campaign

-The invasion of the Khanate of Bukhara was the idea of the Kazakh Khan Tawakkul.
-Khan, who was an ally of the Bukharans for much of the 1580s and 1590s.
-News of Abdullah Khan II's death early in 1598, followed by the death of Abd al-Mu'min in June of that year, inspired by Tawakkul to assert himself.
+The invasion of the Khanate of Bukhara was the idea of Kazakh Khan, Tawakkul.
+Khan was an ally of the Bukharans for much of the 1580s and 1590s.
+News of Abdullah Khan II's death early in 1598, followed by Abd al-Mu'min's death that June, inspired Tawakkul to assert himself.

-Shortly before the death of Abdullah Khan II, Tawakkul Khan defeated the Uzbek army sent by Abdullah Khan II and captured the cities of Aksi and Andijan.

-In the winter of 1598-1599, Tawakkul with the army of the Kazakh Khanate, which consisted of Kazakhs, Karakalpaks and Kyrgyz, moved south from Dasht-i Kipchak, in the direction of Transoxiana.
-First of all, he captured Tashkent and other settlements along it.
-The Syr Darya River and all the others fell without resistance.
-Then he moved forward. south towards Samarkand.
-Having learned about the approach of Tawakkul, the population of the city offered no resistance.
+In the winter of 1598, Tawakkul, with the army of the Kazakh Khanate, which consisted of Kazakhs, Karakalpaks, and Kyrgyz, moved south from Dasht-i Kipchak in the direction of Transoxiana.
+First, he captured Tashkent, and nearby settlements.
+The Syr Darya River and others fell without resistance.
+He moved forward south towards Samarkand.
+Having learned about the approach of Tawakkul, the population offered no resistance.
 They surrendered Samarkand to the Kazakhs and gave them their prince as a hostage.

 Tawakkul remained briefly in Samarkand before heading west towards Dabusia and Bukhara.
-Khan left his brother Esim Sultan in Samarkand with a garrison of twenty thousand people to govern Samarkand and surrounding region.
+Khan left his brother Esim Sultan in Samarkand with a garrison of twenty thousand to govern the city, and the surrounding region.